EmilioCMartinez/Castro_Castillo_2020_SL/README.md

 # Castro_Castillo_2020_SL
 Miguel Castro and Luis Castillo 3D surface plot showing sensitivity of SL horizontal movement to spin rate and velocity.
 Data from 2020 season

+Looking at Miguel Castro and Luis Castillo sliders here.
+You can see that Castro gets significantly more horizontal movement on his slider  and it is very sensitive to velo + spin rate compared to Castillo's.
+This is my first attempt at sensitivity plots, possibly going to add more value if different data points were able to be accessed.
+Sensitivity is important in analyzing breaking balls, becuase as spin and axis stay constant, velocity changes contribute to movement profiles of pitches.
+The slower the pitch, the more movement, the faster the pitch, the less movement.
+Using sensitivity plots in the future can help breaking ball design, seeing which factors; spin rate, velocity, axis, etc, will contribute the MOST to each individual's pitch.